atmarachchige0081/Elephant-Detection-and-Tracking-Using-Seismic-Sensors/README.md

-## Research based o detection and Locating the elephants using vibration Sensors
+## Research based on detection and Locating the elephants using vibration Sensors
+The project is currently in progress ...